 bleeder valve SHOULD be the highest point on the inside of a caliper

 cavity, but it sometimes isn't.
-So, as you are plunging the fresh fluid into
+So, as you are plunging the fresh fluid

-way to the bleeder valve and on out through the brake
+make their way to the bleeder valve and on out through the brake

 hose and out the master cylinder resevoir.

-If you run out of juice in the big supply syringe while you're doing this, just
+If you run out of juice in the big supply syringe while you're doing this,

-through the system.
+to pump juice through the system.

-After you've pumped a bunch of fluid through, shut the bleeder valve and
+After you've pumped a bunch of fluid through, shut the bleeder valve

-bad rubber in your master cylinder or caliper.
+warped disc, or bad rubber in your master cylinder or caliper.

 Keep in mind that fresh pads sometimes need to "take a set" or break